Promoting Your Metabolic Health: A Focus on Odd-Chain Pentadecanoic Acid (C15:0)

 As part of this breakdown in our metabolism, metabolic syndrome can occur, which is now present in 1 in 4 people globally.

-A surprise about saturated fats
+A surprise about saturated fatty acids

 For the past 40 years, dietary saturated fats have been on our naughty list.
 As a result, we have shunned butter and bacon.
+We’ve spent an entire generation avoiding fat, but the results haven’t given us the better health we were promised.

 Dozens and dozens of nutritional studies on saturated fats have been published over the past 20 years, and scientists have learned a lot about saturated fats – both good and bad - and how they impact our metabolic health.

 The problem is, while we continue to hear about bad saturated fats, most of us have not heard the silver lining from these studies – that there are also good saturated fats, called odd-chain saturated fatty acids.
+In recent years, we’ve begun to realize that consuming more good saturated fats is imperative to our metabolic health.

 So, here are a few pearls of wisdom about saturated fats (that you can also pass on to others):*